Modern home exterior showing slimline aluminium casement windows with minimal sightlines

 Can I mix Cortizo and Schuco products in one project?

 Yes, this is entirely feasible and sometimes the best approach.
-For example, you might use Cortizo COR-Vision sliding doors (best value for sliding) with Schuco AWS 75 casement windows (marginally better thermal performance).
+For example, you might use Cortizo Cor Vision Plus Sliding doors with Schuco AWS 70.HI casement windows, or Schuco AS FD 75 bifolds with Cortizo Cor 70 Hidden Sash windows.
 At Vitrum Solutions, we regularly mix systems within a project and can colour-match both brands to the same RAL specification.

 Which brand do architects prefer?